sci-42ver/SICP_SDF/sicp_notes.md

 - > We’ll see examples of this aer we introduce data structures in Chapter 2. i.e. func in data structures
 - > In *Section 2.2* we will see how this ability to combine pairs means that pairs can be used as general-purpose building blocks to create all sorts of complex data structures.
+- > *Section 2.2.3* expands on this use of sequences as a framework for organizing programs
 ### 3
 - chapter 1 footnote 9, 16(also with *Chapter 4*), 27, 31
 - > As we shall see in Chapter 3, the general notion of the environment